19hours/sg-statutes/Acts/International Arbitration Act.md

 ### Witnesses may be summoned by subpoena

-13\.—(1) Any party to an arbitration agreement may take out a writ of subpoena ad testificandum (writ to compel witness to attend and give evidence) or a writ of subpoena duces tecum (writ to compel witness to attend and give evidence and produce specified documents).
+13\.—(1) Any party to an arbitration agreement may take out a subpoena to testify or a subpoena to produce documents.

-[38/2001]
+[42/2005 wef 01/01/2006]

-(2) The court may order that a writ of subpoena ad testificandum or a writ of subpoena duces tecum shall be issued to compel the attendance before an arbitral tribunal of a witness wherever he may be within Singapore.
+(2) The court may order that a subpoena to testify or a subpoena to produce documents shall be issued to compel the attendance before an arbitral tribunal of a witness wherever he may be within Singapore.

 [42/2005 wef 01/01/2006]